 At least 36 states currently have laws requiring certain entities that experience data security breaches to notify affected individuals.
 Some state security breach notification laws do not apply to any person or entity that is regulated by HIPAA.
-For example, the following nine states expressly exempt health care entities subject to HIPAA from the notification requirements: Arizona, Hawaii, Indiana, Michigan, Minnesota, Ohio, Rhode Island, Vermont, and Wisconsin.
+For example, the following nine states expressly exempt health care entities subject to HIPAA from the notification requirements: Arizona, Hawaii, Indiana, Michigan, Minnesota, Ohio, Rhode Island, Vermont and Wisconsin.
 Additionally, eight state security breach notification laws do not expressly exempt health care entities subject to HIPAA, but provide that notification pursuant to the laws, rules, and regulations established by that entity's primary or functional federal regulator is sufficient for compliance under the state laws, implying that health care entities subject to HIPAA may be exempt.
-These eight states are: Colorado, Connecticut, Florida, Idaho, Maryland, New Hampshire, Pennsylvania, and Utah.
+These eight states are: Colorado, Connecticut, Florida, Idaho, Maryland, New Hampshire, Pennsylvania and Utah.

-Although each state varies, the state security breach notification laws typically apply (with the exceptions previously mentioned) to any person or entity doing business in a state where the person or entity owns, licenses, or maintains computerized data that contains personal information in that state.
+Although each state varies, the state security breach notification laws typically apply (with the exceptions previously mentioned) to any person or entity that owns, licenses, or maintains computerized data that contains personal information in that state.
 "Personal information" generally means an individual's first name or first initial and last name in combination with any one or more of the following data elements:

-- Social Security number - driver's license number or state identification card number, or - account number or credit or debit card number, in combination with any required security code, access code, or password that would permit access to an individual's financial account.4
+- Social Security number; - Driver's license number or state identification card number; or - Account number or credit or debit card number, in combination with any required security code, access code, or password that would permit access to an individual's financial account.